 Dress & Style: $5,200

-You have a generous $2,400 to spend on your wedding dress, so start browsing designer galleries and determine what style will suit your best!
+You have a generous $2,400 to spend on the wedding dress, so start browsing designer galleries and determine what style will suit your best!
 But remember this number should include alternations, too.
-If you're planning to accessorize with a headpiece of veil, you have $400 to spend, and another $400 for your shoes, extra accessories, and jewelry.
+If you're planning to accessorize with a headpiece or veil, you have $400 to spend, and another $400 for your shoes, extra accessories, and jewelry.
 As for getting glam on your big day, you've got $800 in the budget for hair and makeup.
-Your groom has $400 to spend on his tuxedo or suit.
-And for your wedding bands, you should plan to spend no more than $800 on both pieces of bling.
+And for your wedding bands, you should plan to spend no more than $800 on both.

 Paper Products: $1,600

 Plan to spend around $1,200 on your invitations and thank-you cards.
-Having a hard time picking the perfect customized suite?
-Visit the BRIDES stationery shop, where you can mix and match your favorite paper picks.
-While you're browsing, make sure to check out escort cards, menus, and ceremony programs since you have $400 total to spend on those items.
+Make sure to factor in escort cards, menus, and ceremony programs since you have $400 total to spend on those items.

 Ceremony & Reception: $22,000